 "Don't worry too much about feeling uncertain about the future because it's a journey that you have just started!
 Follow your passions and do what you feel is right because things will fall into place."

-Visit our Beyond Ideas website for tips and advice from current Waterloo students and staff.
+Visit our Missing Manual website for tips and advice from Waterloo students and staff.
 Topics include

 - How to study multiple interests at university